“When are you going to stop feeling sorry for yourself and do something?”

 GM: Celia may indeed come to feel she needs to make it up to Stephen.

-Her father greets her boyfriend cordially at the door, but remarks how the shorter, thinner, less muscular man needs to work on his grip after they shake hands.
+Her father greets her boyfriend at the door.
+He remarks how the shorter, thinner, less muscular man needs to work on his grip after they shake hands.
 “You play many sports, Stephen?”

 “Baseball when I was younger, sir.
 These days I mostly go running.”